abdfaizaan/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

    ![](../media/37.png)

-   >**Note:** If you receive an error that the replication could not be enabled, please verify the **soft delete for blob and container is disabled in the storage account** and restart the replication job again.
+   >**Note:** If you receive an error stating that replication could not be enabled, please verify that s**oft delete for blob and container is disabled in the storage account**.
+Then, restart the replication job by going to the vertical menu on the left side, selecting **Replicated items** under **Protected items**.
+Locate the entry representing **SEA-CORE1**, select it, and restart the replication.

       ![](../media/azm5-42.png)

 ### Task 4: Review Azure VM replication settings